 2.7.1 Spacing: Turbines within a wind farm are generally spaced 500 metres or more apart depending on the size of the turbine.
 In order to make best use of the wind resource, turbine spacing is proportional to the rotor size and the down-wind wake effect created.
 In general terms, the larger the rotor the greater the spacing.
 Small craft may be able to navigate safely within the wind farm boundaries, while larger craft will need to keep clear.

-2.7.2 Depth of water: The majority of wind turbines now operating or planned are located in relatively shallow water, e.g. on shoals or sand banks.
-The limited depth of water therefore provides a natural constraint between larger vessels and turbines.
-However it is expected that new generations of wind farm will be constructed in deeper water, where navigable channels in the vicinity may restrict vessels to a particular route passing close to a wind farm boundary.
+2.7.2 Depth of water: The majority of wind turbines now operating or planned are located in water depths of less than 60m (LAT), where navigable channels in the vicinity may restrict vessels to a particular route passing close to a wind farm boundary.
+However, floating wind farms, e.g. Hywind Scotland Pilot Park, off Peterhead, operate in much deeper waters of over 100m.

 2.7.3 Seabed changes: Wind farm structures could, over time, affect the depth of water in their vicinity.
 In dynamic seabed areas with strong tidal streams, changes in the scouring of the seabed may occur.
 This may result in depth information being unreliable.
 Once a wind farm has existed for a few years there will be a better appreciation of any tidal scour or changes of depth.
 Wind farm developers are required to make an assessment of any potential changes in sedimentation that may occur as a consequence of their plans.
 Development may be permitted where the assessed effect is considered tolerable.
 In practice though the actual effect could differ, so mariners should bear this in mind and allow sufficient under-keel clearance with a suitable margin of safety.
 Some wind turbines have scour protection in the form of boulders and/ or concrete mattresses placed around their base.